qiaoen17/tp/docs/UserGuide.md

 ### Marking a question : `markq`

-Marks a question as important.
-This feature enables you to indicate on the user interface that this question is important and requires more attention compared to the other questions.
+This feature allows you to indicate on the display that this question is important and requires more attention compared to the other questions.

 Format: `markq INDEX`